baymlab/wastewater_analysis/README.md

 `--startdate` and `--enddate`.
 These dates must be provided in ISO format (Y-M-D).

-Then we call variants compared to the original SARS-CoV-2 reference (here we use [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512)) and compute allele frequencies per lineage:
+Then we call variants compared to the original SARS-CoV-2 reference (here we use [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512)) and compute allele frequencies per lineage.
+Note that this requires `vcftools`, `bcftools`, `samtools` and `minimap2` to be installed, which can all be installed through [bioconda](http://bioconda.github.io).
+We run the following script to call variants:

     pipeline/call_variants.sh reference_set <path_to_main_ref_fasta>